pparmin/CDC-PostgreSQL-ClickHouse/README.md

 # CDC-PostgreSQL-ClickHouse

-Below you find a full description of the setup including further information on the decisions.
-All individual elements can also be found in their respective folders.
+Below you find a full CDC setup between PostgreSQL & ClickHouse, using Kafka Connect as a middle man.
+The setup is fully built on the Aiven platform.

 ## Database setup

 ### Prerequisite